CyrilleMesue/cyrillemesue.github.io/_pages/resume.md

 ---
 ### Summary
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Enthusiastic Bioengineer eager to contribute to team success through hard work, attention to detail and bears excellent organizational skills.
 Employs excellent leadership skills , critical thinking and multi-tasking strengths.
 Aims at utilizing machine learning, Medical Imaging and Bioengineering techniques to make a positive impact in global healthcare.
 Enjoys gathering, organizing and analyzing information, working in groups and contributing to project strategies.
-Also interested in the application of computational biology and Systems Biology in the pathophysiology of cancer.
+Also curious about computational and systems biology approaches for understanding the pathophysiology of cancer.

 ### Experience
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------